 Japan is a country of drinkers - and a few rituals should be considered before taking a tipple.
 Never pour a drink for yourself; your friend or host should do this for you and you in turn should keep your companions' glasses filled to the brim!
-A word you'll hear quite often is kampai - 'cheers' in Japanese.
+A word you'll hear quite often is kanpai - "cheers" in Japanese.

-Unlike in the West the culture of going out for just a drink does not really exist in Japan.
+Unlike in the West, the culture of going out for just a drink does not really exist in Japan.
 Drinking is almost always accompanied by a meal or otsumami (a light snack).
-Otsumami usually comes in the form of a plate of edamame (soy beans), surume (dried shredded squid) or arare (small rice crackers ¨C literally translated as hailstones!).
+Otsumami usually comes in the form of a plate of edamame (soy beans), surume (dried shredded squid) or arare (small rice crackers whose name literally translates as hailstones!).

 Drinks on the go

 Japan is a nation obsessed with vending machines, and you will find one on almost every street corner.
 There is approximately one vending machine for every 23 people in Japan, the highest number per capita in the world.

 With so many vending machines comes a vast array of drinks.
 More new soft drink beverages hit the market in Japan than anywhere else in the world.
 In a country seemingly obsessed with hatsubai (new products), 300 to 1,000 new fresh and funky flavours appear annually.
 For those that need a coffee or tea fix on the go, hot canned drinks are also available.
 Japan is even home to the world's only hot fizzy drink - Canada dry ginger ale!

 Finally, we couldn't write an article about drinking in Japan without including tea.
 One thing the Japanese definitely have in common with the British is that they love a cuppa!